 In 1907 Jessie published her book The Educational Ideas of Froebel, when she was “the late Vice-Principal of the Home and Colonial School Society’s Kindergarten Training College” ay Highbury.
 She also lectured at the Ladies College, Cheltenham.

 Jessie worked for the introduction of the Montessori Method into the UK and was the Hon.
 Treasurer and organiser of the Montessori Society from 1914 to 1920.
 She started the Children’s Home, St Bartholomew’s and at one time was its Directress; and taught at the Montessori School, Gray’s Inn Road (the Mayo School, following Pestalozzi methods).
 The Mayo School was a girls’ school that had come out of the Home and Colonial Society educational training programme.
 When space became restricted it transferred to Highbury in 1894.
-In 1905 or 1906, at the time of writing The Educational Ideas of Froebel, she was at the Home and Colonial School Society’s Kindergarten Training College at 14 Highbury Hill, N.
+In 1905 or 1906, at the time of writing The Educational Ideas of Froebel, she was the former Vice Principal of the Home and Colonial School Society’s Kindergarten Training College at 14 Highbury Hill, N.

 Jessie was a Member of the O’Seas League and of the London University Club.
 Her address in Who’s Who was listed as Auto Education Institution at 46 Great Russell Street.